demisto/demisto-sdk/demisto_sdk/commands/format/README.md

 * **-o DESIRED_OUTPUT_PATH, --output DESIRED_OUTPUT_PATH**

-    The path where the formatted file will be saved to.
+    The file path where the formatted file will be saved to.
 (Default will be to override origin file).

 * **-fv DESIRED_FROM_VERSION_KEY, --from-version DESIRED_FROM_VERSION_KEY**